Floorp-Projects/Floorp/docs/contributing/committing_rules_and_responsibilities.rst

    switch/preference.
 Be especially careful when landing features which depend on other new features which may be disabled.
 Ask mozilla.dev.planning for assistance if there are any questions.
--  If your code is likely to break a product other than the one you are focused on (e.g. SeaMonkey or Camino), it's polite to warn them in advance.
-For instance, you might send a message to `mozilla.dev.apps.seamonkey <https://lists.mozilla.org/listinfo/dev-apps-seamonkey>`__.

-.. _Checkin_comment:

 Checkin comment
 ---------------